Pranay5463/String-Session-Generator_Bot/README.md

 ## Pyrogram and Telethon String Session Generator Bot
 > Generate Pyrogram String Session Using this bot.

-> Please give us a ⭐ whiich will mean a lot !
+> Please give us a ⭐ which will mean a lot !

 ## Demo Bot:
 <a href="https://t.me/StringSessionGeneratorz_bot"><img src="https://img.shields.io/badge/Telegram-Bot-blue.svg?logo=telegram"></a>